selevinia/spring-data-tarantool/README.md

 map-reduce frameworks, and cloud based data services.

-The Spring Data Tarantool project aims to provide a familiar and consistent Spring-based programming model to work with Tarantool spaces from Java Spring project using reactive types, such as Mono and Flux from [Project Reactor](https://projectreactor.io/) like Spring WebFlux do.
+The Spring Data Tarantool project aims to provide a familiar and consistent Spring-based programming model to work with Tarantool spaces from Java Spring project with or without reactive types, such as Mono and Flux from [Project Reactor](https://projectreactor.io/) like Spring WebFlux do.

 ## Features
 * Build repositories based on common Spring Data interfaces
-* Support for reactive data operations
+* Support for synchronous and reactive data operations
-* JavaConfig support for all Cluster and Single Node Tarantool installations
+* JavaConfig support for all Cartridge and Single Node Tarantool installations
 * Exception Translation to the familiar Spring DataAccessException hierarchy
 * Automatic implementation of Repository interfaces including support for custom query methods
 * Based on the 0.4.3 Tarantool cartridge-driver for Java